 With a background in youth outdoor engagement, (and a shed full of well-loved gear) Mary loves connecting people to passions and aligning them with their own local clans, both at the office and in town.
 She helped kick start the “LoCol Alliance” (spurring farmer’s markets and local food swaps) and resurrect the California Gold Trail Grange, now a town venue for movie nights, guest speakers, dances, and other community gatherings.
 As for her own passions, Mary raises chickens, gardens, and enjoys spending as much time outside climbing, mountain biking, kayaking, or white water rafting (with dog as co-pilot).

-- Conservation Alliance Ambassador
+- Conservation Alliance Board Member